 - Or they may use a pronoun native to the language of the character (common with stories that have aliens in it like the Xenogenesis trilogy, where the aliens denote their third gender as just ooloi, or in Julie Czerneda’s works where it is a word native to the alien language).

 - Another approach involves writers using humanity’s tendency to stereotype and denote things by human’s norms.
 In this case, humans may decide to use only one pronoun for the entire alien species.
 (The Left Hand of Darkness by Ursula Le Guin does this, where the human observer denotes all of the people on Winter as “he.”
-Ann Leckie does this in Ancillary Justice, where humans denote everyone within the alien species as “she.”)
+Ann Leckie does this in Ancillary Justice, where the Radch Empire denotes everyone as “she.”)
 As a caveat: this particular approach may be useful for aliens and human stories, but I find this approach to be limiting and somewhat troublesome when used for non-binary characters (human or not).

 Writing the story